PROFESSIONAL DEVELOPMENT TRAINING

 £60 for organisations | £40 independents

-Dance Base Associate Artist, Claricia Parinussa, will facilitate a two-part training for people working in arts and performance in Scotland.
+Dance Base Associate Artist, Claricia Parinussa, and Saaqib Afzal (D/ecology) will facilitate a two-part training for people working in arts and performance in Scotland.

 Addressing prevalent issues of racial inequalities, structural racism and lack of representation and visibility of Artists of Colour in the performing arts in Scotland today.
 The two part training will uncover some of the underlying causes and power structures affecting current practice; unpick the term ‘diversity’ and will equip participants with the tools to make change in their working approaches across making, curating, programming, producing, marketing and audience development for performance.